Paulinakhew/playlist_generator/README.md

 # playlist_generator
-This is a script that generates a Spotify playlist from a text file.
+This is a script that generates a Spotify playlist from text.

 ## Tools and APIs
 - [Spotify web api](https://developer.spotify.com/documentation/web-api/)